MustafaDilawarKhan/MIDTERM074/README.md

 # MIDTERM074

-Customer Loyalty Points with RedempƟon
+Customer Loyalty Points with Redemption:
 DescripƟon:

 Implement a system for tracking customer loyalty points.